JAMES EAGLEMAN | MARCH 2018

 Choosing a window seat or the middle seat will give you the most room.
 The aisle seat usually has the smallest space under it.

-The Samsonite Under Seater is my favorite rolling carry on for under seat use.
+The Samsonite Under Seater is my favorite rolling suitcase for under seat use.
 Although if going for the under seat space I usually use a backpack.

 Samsonite makes 2 sizes of this underseater.
-I prefer the large size if you are using it as your main carry on.
+I prefer the large size if you are using it as your main bag.

 I love how it's styled just like a regular carry on but shorter.
-If you want an under seat carry on that looks like a carry on and not a duffel or a backpack then the Samsonite will be ideal.
+If you want under seat luggage that looks like a suitcase and not a duffel or a backpack then the Samsonite will be ideal.
 It's great for short business trips when a casual bag wouldn't look professional enough.